Aguascalientes Municipality

-Aguascalientes is a municipality of the Mexican state of Aguascalientes.
+Aguascalientes is a municipality in the Mexican state of Aguascalientes.
 Its municipal seat is the city of Aguascalientes, which is also the state capital.
 As of 2010, its population was 797,010, most of whom lived in the city of Aguascalientes.

 Geography

 Aguascalientes is in the south of the valley that divides the state in two and borders the municipalities of El Llano, Jesús María, Calvillo, Asientos, and San Francisco de los Romo in the state, as well as the state of Jalisco to the south.
-Its area is 1,169 km².
+Its area is 1,169 km2.